Allentown State Hospital

 Allentown State Hospital was a psychiatric hospital located at 1600 Hanover Avenue in Allentown, Pennsylvania.
-It served Lehigh, Northampton, Carbon, Monroe, Pike, and occasionally eastern Schuylkill counties in the Lehigh Valley and Northestern regions of Pennsylvania.
+It served Lehigh, Northampton, Carbon, Monroe, Pike, and occasionally eastern Schuylkill counties in the Lehigh Valley and Northeastern regions of Pennsylvania.

 The hospital, which was one of seven psychiatric hospitals in Pennsylvania, was mostly demolished on December 28, 2020, though two buildings of the hospital remain.
 Those buildings currently house the nerve center for Community Services for Children, an organization responsible for the local Head Start and Early Head Start programs to support children throughout Pennsylvania.

 History

 20th century

 Planning for the development of Allentown State Hospital began in 1901.
 Eleven years later, on October 3, 1912, it opened.
-The hospital cost $1,931,270 to build.
+The hospital cost $1,931,270 to build (over $65,000,000 adjusted for inflation as of June 2026).
 The hospital's patient population peaked in 1950 with 2,012 patients.

 In November 1998, Allentown State Hospital was the first psychiatric hospital in the United States to be completely seclusion-free.
 Due in part to community mental health efforts, the hospital's occupancy later fell to as low as 175 patients.